 Thus, a study of language is starting wherever there is a choice among the substituting elements.
-Hawkett, a US linguist, has given the following definition of the phonological system of the language: "not so much a set of sounds, but rather a network of differences among the sounds".8 By Bloomfield, "the speaker is trained to react to units conveying the differences among linguistic elements while ignoring the total acoustic mass reaching his ears".9 The problem per se on the relationships between language and thought10 may be very interesting, however the language matter displays no data to resolve it.
-Therefore this problem has nothing to do with linguistic work.
+Hawkett, a US linguist, has given the following definition of the phonological system of the language: "not so much a set of sounds, but rather a network of differences among the sounds"6.
+By Bloomfield, "the speaker is trained to react to units conveying the differences among linguistic elements while ignoring the total acoustic mass reaching his ears..".7 The problem per se on the relationships between language and thought8 may be very interesting, however the language matter displays no data to resolve it.
+Therefore, this problem has nothing to do with linguistic work.
 This calls for another quotation, the definition of language by Bloomfield: "In human speech different sounds have different meanings.
-To study a language is to study the coordination of certain sounds with certain meanings".11
+To study a language is to study the coordination of certain sounds with certain meanings."9

 An accurate interpretation of this definition regards language as coordination of certain sounds with certain meanings.
 To study language is not to study sounds or meanings.
-To study language is to study coordination between sounds and meanings.
+To study language is to study COORDINATION between sounds and meanings.
 In other words, studied in a language is not the signs or what they signify, but rather the mechanism of operation of the signs.

 The statement "man thinks using the language" contains very little scientific information.
 In a similar way one can say: "man can see using the electromagnetic waves".
-A native speaker exerts no great efforts to meditate over the grammatical model of utterances, although he may occasionally think with regard to their contents.
-It is thus easy to imagine that the grammatical model is an automatically operating
+A native speaker exerts no great efforts to meditate over the grammatical model of utterances, although he may occasionally think with regard to their

-7 A. Martinet, Elements of General Linguistics, London, 1964, p.
+5 Martinet A., Elements of General Linguistics, London, 1964, p.
 41.

-8 See: E. I. Briere, An Investigation of Phonological Interference, - Language, Vol. 42, No. 4, Dec.
+6 Eugene I. Briere, An investigation of Phonological Interference, Language, Vol. 42, No. 4, Dec.
 1961, p.
 768.

-9 L. Bloomfield, op. cit., p.
+7 Bloomfield L., op. cit., p.
 79.